TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    * *protocol_factory* must be a callable returning a :ref:`protocol <asyncio-protocol>` implementation.

-   * *sock* is a preexisting socket object returned from :meth:`socket.accept <socket.socket.accept>`.
+   * *sock* is a preexisting socket object returned kutoka :meth:`socket.accept <socket.socket.accept>`.

    * *ssl* can be set to an :class:`~ssl.SSLContext` to enable SSL over